June 2020: Travelling Through Centuries

 Everyone enjoyed to e-meet their Pen Buddies at this visual session, learn from each other, share knowledge and most importantly, we had fun.

-We have connected 300 kids from UK with the children from other parts of the world through writing letters (Approximately 43% of 4-18 years old children connected to Siem Reap, Cambodia; 40% connected to Chengdu & Hong Kong, China; and 17% connected to Kuala Lumpur & Kelantan, Malaysia).
+We have connected over 500 kids from UK with the children from other parts of the world through writing letters to their Pen Buddies in Cambodia, Hong Kong, China, Malaysia, Russia, Namibia & Vietnam.